-Ollie married Lloyd Jackson Hall Sr. (1896-1982), the son of Josiah and Eleanor (Lytle) Hall of Maple Summit.
-They had five children -- Lloyd J. ‘Red’ Hall Jr., twins Ila Jane Dull and Ina Jean Hutchinson, David Hall and Verna Burton.
+Ollie married a cousin, Lloyd Jackson Hall Sr. (1896-1982), the son of Josiah H. and Eleanor "Ellen" (Lytle) Hall of Maple Summit of the family of Joseph and Elizabeth (Rowan) Hall.

 During World War I, Lloyd served in the American Expeditionary Force in France.
 He was on a march, possibly to the front, when news came of the Armistice.

-Later, Lloyd worked for AT&T for 40 years.
+Later, Lloyd worked for Bell Telephone and AT&T for 40 years.
 He was an “open-wire man” or lineman.
-In 1938, the Halls resided at Lemont near Uniontown.
-They lived in Newtown Square near Philadelphia for eight or 10 years, and then were transferred to Kane, McKean County.
+In 1935-1938, the Halls resided at Hopwood/Lemont near Uniontown.
+They relocated to Newtown Square near Philadelphia and Kane, McKean County.
 The federal census of 1940 shows the family in Wetmore, McKean County, with Lloyd continuing his work as a telephone company lineman.

 Ollie and Lloyd were very active leaders and supporters of the annual Harbaugh Reunion over the years.
 They are pictured in the 1936 group photograph, and are recorded to have attended in 1947 and in 1959-64 (when Lloyd served as President); in the years of the '60s and '70s (when they handled the opening prayers, awards and prizes) and in 1968, 1974-1981 (when they received the "Longest Married" award); in 1974-1981 (when he was recognized as "Oldest Man Present") and in 1977-91 and 1993-94 (when she was acknowledged as "Oldest Woman Present").